emilys11/Chiara-Game/README.md

 --REQUIREMENTS--

-You need Java to be able to run Chiara.jar
+You need Java to be able to run chiara.jar

 --CREDITS--